tom-tan/jupyter-for-remote-container-template/README.md

 - Clone it to your local machine.
 - Open the cloned repository with remote container extension of VSCode.
 - Have fun!
+  - See [examples/tutorial.ipynb](examples/tutorial.ipynb) how it works in VSCode.

 ## License
 This repository is licensed under the [Unlicense](LICENSE) (a.k.a.
 Public Domain).
 Under this license, you can: